Southampton-RSG/2021-11-1-socobio-crs/novice/python/08-cmdline.md

 At some point we may want to use our program in a pipeline or run it in a shell script to process thousands of data files.
-Our climate data is a good example - we have a sample set of 10 rows for development, but also a data file with 1000 rows.
+Our climate data is a good example - we have sample sets of 10 and 1,000 rows for development, but also a complete data file with over a million rows.
 We may of course want to process many more.
 In order to do that,
 we need to make our programs work like other Unix command-line tools.